jackblatch/techwithprivacy/content.md

 - Install Tailscale and add firewall in cloud provider for Tailscale only + HTTP/S traffic depending on server
 - Setup Borgmatic on server to Borg server (rsync.net, BorgBase etc)
 	- To monitor backups, setup Uptime Kuma on a server and include notifications to Uptime Kuma within the Borgmatic yaml file
+	- Make sure to include the path to your docker volumes in the config
 - Other useful tools to setup:
 	- Fail2ban
 	- ufw (if you want to implement the firewall on the server and not inside VPS provider)